chinmay7980/ShadowChat/README.md

 ## Notes on Deletion and Ephemerality

-AnonChat does not store chat messages or images at rest.
+ShadowChat does not store chat messages or images at rest.
 Deletion is achieved through:
 1. In-memory processing for all verification images.
 2. Browser-only message state for chat.
 3. Explicit cleanup on chat exit.